 Constructed in 1748, the Great Fountain is encircled by 12 marble statues, some of which were gifts from the King of France.
 During his lifetime, however, King Frederick was never able to get it to operate.
 It wasn’t until another century had passed, when steam power was employed, that the fountain became fully operational.
 Reports are that in 1842, it was shooting jets of water 125 feet high in the air.

 As we gardeners know, sandy soil doesn’t make the best growing medium for flowers.
 King Frederick solved this problem by carting in soil from Muhlenberg, a town that today is a two-hour car ride from Potsdam.
 He then commissioned Peter Joseph Lenné, Prussia’s leading landscape gardener, to lay out the gardens.

 In keeping with Baroque style, Lenné arranged the park grounds along a straight main avenue.
 But instead of having the avenue run directly to the palace, he laid it out horizontally, beginning in the east and extending westward for a distance of about 1.5 miles.
 This idea of King Frederick’s was an unusual departure from the styles of the time.

 View of main avenue with obelisk in the background

-In the main part of the garden, the symmetrical flower beds are a blend of country and estate style, with colorful mixes of bright summer flowers.
-They run along the edges of 4 symmetrical quadrants surrounding the Great Fountain.
+The main part of the garden comprises four symmetrical flower beds in a blend of country and estate style.
+The colorful jumble of summer flowers, including dahlias, daisies, sunflowers and zinnias, surround the Great Fountain.

 In Frederick the Great’s day there were 90 gardeners employed at Sanssouci.
 Today there are just 4 full time gardeners.
 Hard to imagine when you consider that walking from one end of the park to another is a distance of over 2 miles.
 But our guide wisely pointed out,